dunnkers/computer-graphics/OpenGL_Deferred_Shading/README.md

 ![normals texture](./Screenshots/texture-normals.png)

-→ `Update 10-06-19` Individual objects have their normal transformed by a `meshNormalTransform` uniform matrix.
+→ `Update 10-06-19` Object normals were incorrect when objects were rotated.
+Individual objects now have their normal transformed by a `meshNormalTransform` uniform matrix.
 Normals are correctly drawn when objects are individually rotated:

 ![normals texture rotated](./Screenshots/texture-normals-rotated.png)